Kandos, New South Wales

 Kandos is a rural town located within the Mid-Western Region in New South Wales, Australia.
 The area is the traditional home of the Dabee tribe of the Wiradjuri people.
-Kandos sits beneath a mountain range including Cumber Melon Mountain (also referred to as 'Rocky').
-Kandos shares its locality, employment and infrastructure with its neighbouring town Rylstone, 6 kilometres away; the two towns have a shared community which is connected through farming, the arts and Aboriginal culture.
+Kandos and neighboring town Rylstone (located 7 kilometers away) have a shared community that is connected through farming, events, the arts and Aboriginal culture.
 Kandos is within an hours drive of Mudgee, and within two of Lithgow and Bathurst.
+It is a three hour drive from Sydney (via the Blue Mountains and Castlereagh Highway); and Newcastle (via Bylong Valley Way).
 In the 2021 census, Kandos had a population of 1263.
-Kandos is a three hour drive from Sydney (via the Blue Mountains and Castlereagh Highway); and Newcastle (via Bylong Valley Way).

 Local events

 Cementa

 Cementa is a biennial 4-day International Contemporary Arts Festival which brings together more than 60 urban and regional artists who exhibit video, installation, sound, performance and 2D and 3D artworks in venues and locations across the town and its surrounds.
-The festival has had events in 2013, 2015, 2017, 2019, 2022 and 2024 and has grown each time.
-Cementa is critically acclaimed and has had coverage on TV programs such as Back Roads on the Australian Broadcasting Corporation.
+The festival began in 2013, and returned in 2015, 2017, 2019, 2022 and 2024.
+The next festival is currently set to take place in September 2026.
+Cementa has continually grown and has been covered by outlets including the Australian Broadcasting Corporation on their Back Roads television program.